DodoBey/portfolioExample/README.md

 - Create better design
 - Add auto hide to navbar

-:red_circle: Can not upload the video file because of the gitHub limitation.
+:red_circle: Cannot upload the video file because of the gitHub limitation.